lea-cohausz/lea-cohausz.github.io/aboutme.md

 subtitle: Education, Projects, Interests, and all of that...
 ---

-My name is Lea Cohausz and I'm a PhD student specializing in Artificial Intelligence at the <a href="https://www.uni-mannheim.de/dws/research/focus-groups/artificial-intelligence-prof-stuckenschmidt/">University of Mannheim</a>.
+My name is Lea Cohausz and I'm a PhD student specializing in Artificial Intelligence at the <a href="https://www.uni-mannheim.de/dws/people/researchers/phd-students/">University of Mannheim</a>.
 I have the notorious habit of being interested in many things which is reflected in pretty much every aspect of my life.

 ### Research Interests

 - AI-Planning and Reinforcement Learning for Goal and Plan Recognition
 - Educational Data Mining
-- relating to that: XAI
+- relating to EDM: XAI and generalizability of models
 - reasoning about human behavior in general

 If you are interested in any of these topics, feel free to reach out to me.